 It can be a scary thing to break out of your comfort zone personally and professionally.
 Yet, when we break free of our own limiting perceptions, you deservedly feel a great sense of achievement.
 This is the feeling you get during and at the end of a rural working experience.

-Recently, our International Healthcare Recruiter Diane Nicholson caught up with two amazing Midwives from New Zealand (NZ), Lana and Bernadette, who shared with our team a few highlights from their recent rural adventures in Australia.
+Recently, Healthcare Australia (HCA) International Healthcare Recruiter Diane Nicholson caught up with two amazing Midwives from New Zealand (NZ), Lana and Bernadette, who shared with our team a few highlights from their recent rural adventures in Australia with HCA.

 The below are some of their great answers to Diane’s burning questions about their placements.